Redstone Transmission Coil

 The current mode can be set using the Redstone Control tab in the dynamo’s GUI.

-When a magmatic dynamo must stop working due to a redstone signal and is still generating energy from a consumed batch of fuel, it will finish generating energy from that batch before stopping.
+When a magmatic dynamo is deactivated by a redstone signal and is still generating energy from a consumed batch of fuel, it will finish generating energy from that batch first.